yinyunie/Pose2Room/README.md

 #### Training

-Here we take training on sequence-level split as an example:
+Here is an example of training on sequence-level split:

 For training on multiple GPUs, we use distributed data parallel and run
 ```commandline